HEALTH CONCERNS

 Author

-What is brain fog?
-Brain fog makes you feel unlike yourself, can affect your work and relationships, and can leave you feeling destabilized.
-Head over to our free quiz —which helps you connect the dots between your brain fog and your overall health—then read on to find out how to start feeling like yourself again.
+This umbrella term for thinking and cognitive difficulties can make you feel unlike yourself, affect your work and relationships, and leave you feeling destabilized.
+Read on to find out how to take control of brain fog and start feeling like yourself again.

 What does brain fog feel like?

-Brain fog causes: understanding how you are impacted
+Brain fog causes: understanding how you're impacted

 What causes brain fog?
-Brain fog can be a symptom of a nutrient deficiency, sleep disorder, bacterial overgrowth from overconsumption of sugar, depression, or even a thyroid condition.
+Brain fog can be a symptom of a nutrient deficiency, sleep disorder, bacterial overgrowth from overconsumption of sugar, depression, or even hormone dysfunction, such as a thyroid condition or perimenopause.
 Other common brain fog causes include eating too much and too often, inactivity, not getting enough sleep, chronic stress, and a poor diet.
-These are some of the most common causes of brain fog that we see at Parsley Health.

-Hormonal changes and mental fuzziness
+Hormonal changes

-Hormonal transitions are common throughout your life, whether during pregnancy, postpartum, menopause, or just unexpected changes in your environment and lifestyle.
-And oftentimes these periods leave your brain feeling fuzzy and confused—one study found that 60 percent of women have difficulty concentrating during menopause.
-In some cases, changing mood or sleeping habits could be contributing to your foggy head feelings, but it could also be due to the fluctuating hormone levels while your body tries to restore balance.
+Hormonal transitions happen throughout our lives: the onset of puberty, during and after pregnancy, menopause, or due to changes in our environment and lifestyle.
+Oftentimes these periods of change can leave your brain feeling fuzzy and confused—one study found that 60 percent of women have difficulty concentrating during menopause.

 Diet deficiencies and food sensitivities

-Vitamin B12 contributes to the formation of red blood cells and the maintenance of your central nervous system.
-It’s why a deficiency in B12 is sure to impair your energy levels and elicit an overall feeling of fatigue.
-A vitamin D deficiency can also be behind brain fog as decreased vitamin D levels are associated with impaired cognitive function.
 An unidentified food intolerance can also contribute to the foggy head feeling you’re experiencing.
 For example, gluten intolerance can lead to cognitive dysfunction via inflammatory pathways.
 Advanced blood work that looks at your nutrient levels as well as an elimination diet or food allergy or sensitivity testing can determine if any of these could be contributing to your brain fog.

 Stress